TownyAdvanced/TownyProvinces/README.md

 ## :scroll: Credits
 - *TownyProvinces* was developed by Goosius in Summer 2023.
 - Special thanks to Valoria Earth, who were very supportive and helpful during the development of the plugin.
-- And thanks of course to Llama, for adopting *TownyProvinces* in the *Towny* family.
+- And many many thanks to Llama, for adopting *TownyProvinces* in the *Towny* family.